ollierob/jaxrs-protobuf/README.md

 # jaxrs-protobuf

-Classes to assist reading and writinoutputg protobufs with JAX-RS.
+Classes to assist serializing and deserializing protobufs with JAX-RS.

 ## Proto helpers